Uniting Research Efforts to Create a Future Without PSC

 Patient-Focused Drug Development For PSC

 While the aim of our SRP is to identify new treatments for PSC, these new treatments must first be rigorously studied in clinical trials.
-By initiating the PROM and WIND natural history initiative now, PSC Partners hopes we will be well-positioned to see meaningful improvement in PSC outcomes in future clinical trials.
+By initiating PSC Symptom Assessment Project and WIND-PSC, PSC Partners hopes we will be well-positioned to see meaningful improvement in PSC outcomes in future clinical trials.

 Patients are at the core of all PSC Partners projects.
 PSC Partners strives to ensure a positive patient experience in clinical trials by providing the patient perspective to clinical trial design, as we recognize that no one knows the experience of living with PSC better than PSC patients.
 Through the ICRNetwork, patients and their caregivers will continue to help guide the development of clinical trials for PSC and respond to the Food and Drug Administration (FDA) requirement to pursue patient-focused drug development.